 Disney does not have a separate kitchen, but they do have a separate prep area and separate fryers.
 Some locations will make allergy-free Mickey waffles at breakfast time!
 Eating at a buffet?
 No problem!
 My favorite restaurant is actually Crystal Palace.
 The chef will personally come to your table and tell you what you can have from the buffet.
 Then, they will bring the food directly from the kitchen so there is no possible way of having any cross contamination from the spoons.
 Because it's a buffet, they will bring more of the foods you can have/want directly from the kitchen as much as you want.

 Be prepared to wait for your food a little longer.
-I've waited as much as an extra 15 minutes at some Quick Service locations, but it's worth it.
+I have waited as much as an extra 15 minutes at some Quick Service locations, but it is worth it.
 Out of the last 10 trips to Walt Disney World with Celiac disease, I have not been sick once.
-I, certainly, wouldn't want anyone having to take time out of their long-awaited Disney vacation by having to go to the emergency room!
+I, certainly, would not want anyone having to take time out of their long-awaited Disney vacation by having to go to the emergency room!

-By the way, I think it's important to mention that asking for low sodium food is much more challenging.
-It's not considered to be an allergy.
+By the way, I think it is important to mention that asking for low sodium food is much more challenging.
+It is not considered to be an allergy.
 Disney considers it to be a lifestyle choice.
 Some table service restaurants are able to accommodate, but, for the most part, it is a difficult task for them to fulfill.

 Wishing you a magical vacation free of allergy worries!!